SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md

 In the following installation steps, we use the release name `collection` and the namespace name `sumologic`.
 You can use any names you want, however, you'll need to adjust your installation commands to use your names since these names impact the OpenTelemetry Collector endpoint name.

 :::note
- If you're upgrading from Sumo Logic Kubernetes Collection `v2.x` to `v3.x`, see [Sumo Logic Kubernetes Collection Migration Guide](/docs/send-data/kubernetes).
+ If you're upgrading from Sumo Logic Kubernetes Collection:
+  - `v2.x` to `v3.x`, see [Sumo Logic Kubernetes Collection Migration Guide v3](/docs/send-data/kubernetes/v3/how-to-upgrade.md)
+  - `v3.x` to `v4.x`, see [Sumo Logic Kubernetes Collection Migration Guide v4](/docs/send-data/kubernetes/v4/how-to-upgrade.md)
 :::

 ### Collection architecture